kzmeyao/sando/src/posts/costa-rica/rio-celeste.md

 <figure>
 <figure>

 This gem of a place was a little out of the way, but was definitely worth the slight off-roading.
-I hope the magic lives on for years to come.
+Visiting magical places like this always makes me wonder just what else is out there for me to explore as it continues to fuel my love for travel.